kyleanicholson/learn-programming-notes/Zettelkasten/Seven Bridges of Konigsberg.md

 # Seven Bridges of Konigsberg

-Seven bridges, problem was to devise a walk through the city that crosses each bridge once and only once.
+- Seven bridges, problem was to devise a walk through the city that crosses each bridge once and only once.
+- Graph problem-- bridges represent edges, and land masses represent vertices.

-Euler proved that the problem has no solution
+- Euler proved that the problem has no solution.